Recent Alumni

 Genetics and Genomics & Life Sciences Communication, BS

-Alex Krawczyk, who grew up in Green Bay, Wisconsin, will be graduating this spring with a bachelor’s in genetics and genomics and life sciences communication.
+Alex Krawczyk, who grew up in Green Bay, Wisconsin, graduated with a bachelor’s in genetics and genomics and life sciences communication.
 In this Q&A, he talks about why he switched to the genetics and genomics major, his study abroad experience in Thailand, and his involvement in student organizations.
 He plans to work in biomedical sales and marketing.

 Sofia Fernandez